mitchallen/microservice-mongodb/README.md

 ## Usage

-Provides MongoDB access to a microservice.
+Provides MongoDB access through a microservice.

-### Connection Info

-By default the module will attempt to connect with a local MongoDB on port 8000.
-To specify different connection info update these environment variable (*never* check sensitive connection info into source!):

-    export TBD=TBD

 ### Define a Service Object

 For MongoDB and other database support the original core service object was extended to return connection info (__info.connect__).
-The info.connect object contains and item: __mongo__ to access the dabase.
+The info.connect object contains an item: __mongodb__ to access the database.

+The example shows one way of getting connection info from an environment variable.

     var service = {
     	name: ...,